To get an understanding of how PwC commits to our role in the marketplace, learn about:

-Our marketplace initiatives in FY2012 reflect our ongoing efforts to integrate good corporate responsibility practices into our own business operations, and to look for opportunities to lead the debate on issues impacting our profession.
-To that end, we have continued to develop thought leadership publications on a variety of topics that utilize our people’s diversity of experience—including business, science, the arts and engineering—which provide our clients with a depth of perspectives to help them tackle complex organizational issues.
-We have also undertaken an economic impact analysis to help quantify our firm’s impact on the marketplace, as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.
+Our marketplace initiatives in FY2013 reflect our ongoing efforts to integrate good corporate responsibility practices into our own business operations and to look for opportunities to lead the debate on issues impacting our profession.
+To that end, we are strengthening our understanding of which PwC defined sectors are most exposed to risks extending from environmental, social and governance issues through the development of a new heat map.
+We are also continuing to develop thought leadership publications on a variety of topics including trust in business, marketplace transformations and regulatory compliance to support our clients in addressing emerging marketplace issues.
+For the second year, we have undertaken an economic impact analysis to help quantify our firm’s impact on the marketplace, as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.

 How we do business

 We continued to review our responsible business policies and processes within the firm during FY2013 to help improve our governance frameworks and to ensure we provided formal opportunities for our employees to talk about important workplace issues.
 We ascertained that no updates to our responsible business policies were required at this time.

 Building on a review of our corporate contributions policies in FY2012, we standardized definitions, current spending and decision making frameworks at a local level in FY2013.
 This work has helped to improve communications with stakeholders and to enhance transparency related to our decision-making processes.

 Our focus on ethics and transparency